KarimaMahmoud626/Meal-Planning-App/README.md

 ## 🚀 Upcoming Features

 Here are some of the planned enhancements that will be added soon:

-- 🗓️ **Meal Planner Calendar** — plan your weekly meals easily
 - 📦 **Offline Mode** — browse saved data using local caching
 - 🔔 **Push Notifications** — get daily meal suggestions and reminders
 - 🌙 **Dark Mode Support** — enjoy a better experience at night
-- 🧪 **Unit Tests** — ensure stability and reliability for Cubits and repositories

 ---